Some wine lists are more popular than others. Ah, wine lists, they’re just like us.

 Well, it’s possible.
 Building a QR-based digital menu with the help of BinWise is quick, easy, and almost a necessity right now.
 Bars and restaurants are changing rapidly and touchless menus are fast becoming a cultural requirement.

-Of particular note is the rise of the QR code menu.
 With a quick scan, guests can view your menu right on their personal device.
 It’s inexpensive to roll out, easy to set up, and even easier for diners to use.
 And it’s entirely touchless.
 That makes it orders of magnitude safer.
 That’s—first and foremost—what people want right now.